JorjaFox/website/content/posts/blog/2009/12-01-artists-athletes-private-briefing-from-october.md

 title: "Artists &#038; Athletes Private Briefing from October"
 date: '2009-12-01T12:17:06-08:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'Jorja and Marg were in LA in October and attended a private briefing on the president''s legislative priorities.
+description: 'Jorja and Marg were in LA in October and attended a private briefing on the president''s legislative priorities.
 Photos?
 You bet!'
 categories:
     - 'Jorja Fox'
 tags: